Polly’s webhook creator allows you to easily send the results of your pollys to a 3rd party location.

-If you’re setting up a webhook for a poll, the events are:
+If you’re setting up a webhook for a polly, the events are:

-If you’re setting up a webhook for a survey, the events are:
+If you’re setting up a webhook for a multi-question polly the events are:

 You can select 'No Filter' which will enable the webhook to send information for every survey/poll/workflow that belongs to you for the specified events you selected.

-If you pick 'Verify with Signature', we'll sign each request with the Verification secret and include the signature in the
+- If you pick 'Verify with Signature', we'll sign each request with the Verification secret and include the signature in the X-HOOK-SIGNATURE header.

-If you pick 'Verify with Secret' we'll include the secret in the
+- If you pick 'Verify with Secret' we'll include the secret in the X-HOOK-SECRET header.